lee-orr/lee-orr/site/src/content/blog/first.md

 About 6 months ago, I started working on a hot-reload system for [Bevy](https://bevyengine.org) - an awesome rust-based game engine.

 I had just finished a game jam, and was frustrated by the cycle of needing to restart the game and navigate back to a given screen to see my changes - especially for styling in-game UI.
-Compared to my experience with front-end web development, where tools like Vite let you make sweeping changes on the fly and use hot module reload to update the code as you go.
-This was so much slower - and as a result, harder to progress or justify - especially a time sensitive context like a game jam.
+Compared to my experience with front-end web development, where tools like [Vite](vitejs.dev/) and [Webpack](https://webpack.js.org) let you make sweeping changes on the fly - replacing your running code almost immediately after saving without throwing out it's state.
+The Rusty cycle was much slower - and as a result, harder to progress or justify - especially a time sensitive context like a game jam.

 So I looked for options...